daniel-ilett/blog/_posts/2019-06-15-tut2-4-edge-outline.md

 };
 ~~~

-The vertex shader will read the vertex positions passed in `appdata`, and will add the normalised normal vector multiplied by the `_OutlineSize` we defined in `Properties` to that position.
+The vertex shader will read the vertex positions passed in `appdata` and will add the normalised normal vector multiplied by the `_OutlineSize` we defined in `Properties` to that position.

 ~~~glsl
 v2f vert(appdata v)